• Skip to primary navigation

 So as I roll I'll pull the dough a bit causing it to stretch some.
 I had a couple of rolls pop up on me when they baked and that was because they were not tight enough.

-Using a bread knife will help cut the rolled-up dough easily.
+Using a very sharp knife or a bread knife will help cut the rolled-up dough easily.
 I use a two-inch bread knife when cutting so I can use the side of the knife blade to measure how big to cut each roll.
 By cutting 2-inch slices I can get 24 cinnamon rolls out of this dough.

 Rise and Bake